EngineerSmith/nativefs/README.md

 Returns a list of items in a directory that contains not only the names, but also the information returned by `getInfo` for each item.
 The return value is a list of files and directories, in which each entry is a table as returned by [getInfo](https://love2d.org/wiki/love.filesystem.getInfo), with an additional `name` field for each entry.

 * `nativefs.getDriveList()`
-Returns a table of all populated drive letters on Windows (`{ 'C:/', 'D:/', ...}`).
+Returns a table with all populated drive letters on Windows (`{ 'C:/', 'D:/', ...}`).
 On systems that don't use drive letters, a table with the single entry `/` is returned.

 * `nativefs.setWorkingDirectory(directory)`
 Changes the working directory.